Din4h/hello-world/README.md

 Hello Coders!

-I am learning to code and I can't wait to start designing my own website and do so much more!
+I am learning HTML, CSS and a bit of Java.
+I can't wait to start designing my own website and do so much more!